dalecosta1/producer-consumer-ts/README.md

 ```bash
 npm run build-ts && node ./dist/index.js
 ```

 ## Usage
 Now after that all the services are started, send a request to the webook producer using the following address: http://localhost:5000/partium/echoservice.
+Remember to update the URL of mongo db in service-consumer-ts/src/index.ts with your url of mongo db.

 Set as authentication basic auth, with following credentials: